xinwenfu/VChat_TRUN/Metasploit/README.md

 ## Installing a Module

+### Optional Installation of Metasploit Framework
-The **first** thing that you need to do is have the [Metasploit Framework](https://github.com/rapid7/metasploit-framework) installed on your system (Generall a Kali VM).
+We are using Kali, installed with Metasploit Framework.
+So this step is optional.
+Otherwise, the **first** thing that you need to do is have the [Metasploit Framework](https://github.com/rapid7/metasploit-framework) installed on your system (Generall a Kali VM).
 You can verify this with the following command:

 ```sh
 $ msfconsole -v